-beIN Asia Limited (HK) (“we” or “us”) is a provider of subscription sports programs and related content (including via apps).
+beIN Sports Asia Pte Limited (SG) (“we” or “us”) is a provider of subscription sports programs and related content (including via apps).
 In order for us to effectively provide our services to customers, we collect certain personal information.
 We recognise that your privacy is very important to you and we are committed to protecting your personal information.

 This policy applies to personal information we handle about our customers, including subscribers to our pay TV and online sports channels, visitors to our website, users of other services we may from time to time provide, and members of the public.
 It provides information about the personal information we collect and the ways in which we use that personal information.